addcarwidgets logoAdd Car Widgets

 What is the SVM update for Audi CarPlay and can I do it myself?

 SVM stands for Software Version Management — it's Audi's dealer-side firmware push system that updates components of the MMI head unit, including CarPlay subsystems.
 You cannot run SVM updates from the driver's seat.
-Schedule a service visit and ask the advisor to run an SVM check; the relevant CarPlay updates as of June 2026 are SVM 5F47 (October 2025) and SVM 5F48 (March 2026).
-Both are typically free under warranty.
+Schedule a service visit and ask the advisor to run an SVM check and apply any outstanding CarPlay- or Bluetooth-related updates logged against your VIN.
+On cars under warranty this is typically free.

 Why does CarPlay work on my iPhone but not show up on the Audi MMI screen?